yegor256/use_tinymce/README.markdown

 should be fine.
 The *advanced* version configures *TinyMCE* with many more features.
 Go to the ["TinyMCE website for details"](http://tinymce.moxiecode.com/)

-Rails 3.1
+Rails 3.1, 3.2 and 4.0

-* rake use_tinymce:install - installs the jQuery version of TinyMCE
+* `rake use_tinymce:install` - installs the jQuery version of TinyMCE
 * `rake use_tinymce:uninstall` - removes all trace of TinyMCE & the initialization file from your `/public/javascripts` directory.  **WARNING:** this wipes out any customizations you have done to the `init_tinymce.js` file. **WARNING:** `uninstall` is *always* run prior to